Who can find a virtuous wife?

 How do you feel while reading Proverbs 31:10-31?
 What do you think about the virtuous wife?
 Would you like to have some of her character traits?
 Do you wish you could be the woman she was?

 Honestly?
 My hope to ever become exactly like her decreases with each time I’m reading this Bible passage.
 Do I still want to be like that virtuous wife?
 Of course I do.

 Our problem doesn’t begin by reading what God’s Word says about this picture-perfect virtuous woman.
 What will drive us to despair is looking at other women and wanting to be what they are or longing to have what they have.

-In the devotional Why Did God Make Woman I wrote:
+In my post Why Did God Make Woman?
+I wrote:

 “Your man was alone, but God didn’t want him to stay alone, and so He made you especially for this man.
 Just as no other could ever fill the void of your heart except for Christ the LORD, so no other woman could ever be what you are to your man.”

 God Almighty has made you specifically for your (own) man.
 You do not, and should never want to, please Mr Adam (Miller, Smith, whatever his name is).
 You need the trust of your own husband and look after him that he doesn’t lack what you should provide for him.